About the Minerva-Weizmann Programme

 The Minerva Stiftung maintains research projects at the Weizmann Institute with a touchstone of excellence.
 Many of these undertakings are based on close cooperation with German scientists and serve frequently as springboards for new projects and partnerships.

 The programme is funded by the German Federal Ministry for Education and Research (BMBF) to support approximately eighty projects with ca. 3,6 Mio. € annually.
 Coming to roughly 26 new projects a year, funded projects can receive 25k-50k € annually and run over three years.
 Funds can be flexibly used for staff, equipment, consumables, cooperation with Germany or even for publications.

-Professor Reinhard Jahn from the Max Planck Institute for Biophysical Chemistry chairs the Minerva Weizmann Committee which meets once a year in Rehovot to select the projects.
+Professor Marina Rodnina, Director at the Max Planck Institute for Biophysical Chemistry, chairs the Minerva Weizmann Committee which meets once a year for selecting the projects to be funded.